AlpsBench: An LLM Personalization Benchmark for Real-Dialogue Memorization and Preference Alignment: AlpsBench Evaluation Framework

 \textbf{Emotional Intelligence (EI).} This dimension assesses whether the assistant uses user dialogue history to provide emotionally appropriate responses.
 An effective AI assistant enables differentiated emotional responses, such as offering encouragement to resilient users and reassurance to more sensitive users.

 In this task, we adopt LLM-as-a-Judge to evaluate AI assistants.
 For each dimension (except for Emotional Intelligence), the judge determines whether the AI assistant's response meets the specified criteria and assigns a binary score (0 or 1) accordingly.
-Since Emotional Intelligence requires a more nuanced evaluation, we follow the evaluation framework of ~\cite{wang2026perm}, which uses the LLM as a reward model to assign a score on a 1–5 scale.
+Since Emotional Intelligence requires a more nuanced evaluation, we follow prior evaluation practice~\cite{wang2026perm}, which uses the LLM as a reward model to assign a score on a 1–5 scale.